morinim/documents/lessons_learned_developing_evolutionary_algorithms_in_cpp/README.md

-# Lessons Learned developing evolutionaru algorithms in C++
+# Lessons Learned developing evolutionary algorithms in C++

 Evolutionary optimisation frameworks offer significant ‘off-the-shelf’ optimisation capabilities.
 Many C++ libraries enjoy on-going development and increasing maturity and they can be attractive options for programmers.